snoyberg/posa-chapter/warp.md

 Before we explain how to improve the performance of Warp, we would like to show the results of our benchmark.
-We measured throughput of Mighttpd 2.8.2 (with Warp x.x.x) and nginx 1.2.4.
+We measured throughput of `mighty` 2.8.2 (with Warp x.x.x) and nginx 1.2.4.
 Our benchmark environment is as follows:

 - One "12 cores" machine (Intel Xeon E5645, two sockets, 6 cores per 1 CPU, two QPI between two CPUs)